iambaljeet/MTGCardSearch/README.md

 Basic structure is built, but still many items to complete before it can be added to the existing application.
 These include:

 * Testing
-* Additional error handling on network calls
 * Adding additional fields for card objects to display in UI
 * Building additional UI elements for additional fields
-* Add Room to cache card objects from API
-* Transitions from list to detail view

 I will update this to do list as more items are discovered, as well as when items are completed.